KaranAsija/Azure-PIM-Project/01-overview-prerequisites.md

 3. **Verify License:** Azure AD -> Licenses -> All products -> Ensure Azure AD Premium P2 is available
 4. **Assign Permissions:** Confirm your account has necessary administrative roles

----

-**Note:** In this theoretical project, configurations are documented without practical implementation due to licensing constraints.